speedracr/poodr/README.md

 production and wait for it to go green!
 Then, deploying to production is a matter of single minutes, not 15+min.

+## Environment
+To display all currently available environment variables, simply call `env` on the command line.

 ## Ruby-related
 ### Splat operator
 This is one that takes getting used to: the * splat operator adds spice